streamlit/docs/content/streamlit-cloud/manage-your-app/edit-your-app.md

    ![Commit your changes](/images/streamlit-community-cloud/deploy-sample-edit-commit-2.png)

 10. Click "**Yes**" to stage and commit all your changes.
-To learn more about source control in GitHub Codespaces, check out [Source control](https://docs.github.com/en/codespaces/developing-in-codespaces/using-source-control-in-your-codespace) in GitHub Docs.
+To learn more about source control in GitHub Codespaces, check out <a href="https://docs.github.com/en/codespaces/developing-in-codespaces/using-source-control-in-your-codespace" target="_blank">Source control</a> in GitHub Docs.

 <div style={{ maxWidth: '70%', margin: 'auto' }}>
 <Image alt="Confirm to stage all changes and commit" src="/images/streamlit-community-cloud/deploy-sample-edit-commit-3.png" />